I actually wrote this list of important pregnancy tips for a few different people in my life who have all recently become pregnant.

 It was through sheer persistence that I was able to persevere through everything to go on to nurse him until age 2, when he naturally weaned.

-I wouldn’t wish my issues on anybody, and having a good beginning to your breastfeeding journey is one of the best things your can do for your baby’s health, now and throughout their life.
+I wouldn’t wish my issues on anybody, and having a good beginning to your breastfeeding journey is one of the best things your can do for your baby’s health.
+Not just now, but throughout their life.

 5. Exercise During Pregnancy!